Rawap

+The rawap (راۋاپ) is a variant of the rubab used in traditional Uyghur music of Xinjiang, China.

 Characteristics

 The body of the instrument is a constructed box, a bowl (like the Neapolitan mandolin or the lute), or else the neck and bowl are carved from a single piece of mulberry wood.
 It is used to accompany songs, and is less common with larger instrumentation.
 Instead of a wooden soundboard, the opening across the top of the bowl has a dried snakeskin stretched across like on a banjo; alternatively, the hide of a donkey or sheep is used.
 It is strung with between three and nine strings, which run across the skin membrane on the bottom, up the long fretboard and connect to a pegbox, curved backward 180 degrees.
 Only some strings are struck with a plectrum.
 The rest are sympathetic strings, vibrating in reaction to the actively played strings.
 Something that sets this instrument apart visually are lateral extension above the wooden bowl, decorated goat horns mounted on the neck, curving toward the bowl.
 The neck is inlaid decorated.
 While the fingerboard is not fretted, photos of the instruments show that some instruments do have strings tied around the neck in the position of frets.